electricbookworks/electric-book/_docs/images/image-conversions.md

       colorspace: "gray"
 ```

+If you have set an image to be grayscale, but your PDF has a CMYK or RGB output intent (as the template's defaults do), Prince will still convert the image to RGB or CMYK, which you probably don't want.
+To prevent Prince from converting an image's colour profile to match the output intent, add the class `prince-pdf-color-conversion-none` to the image.

-Note that this *does not change SVGs*.
+Note that the above color settings *do not change SVGs*.
 SVGs are processed differently from bitmap-based images like JPGs.
 If you want to make SVGs grayscale, you may need to use an [SVG filter](https://www.w3.org/TR/filter-effects-1/#grayscaleEquivalent) ([here's an example](https://stackoverflow.com/a/23255391/1781075)) or use print-PDF-specific CSS.
 {:.box}